 This Month's Meeting

-March Meeting – Friday, March 10, 2017 – Our meeting this month will be at our normal location – the Administration Building (Building #1), which is part of the Hunterdon County Complex, on Rt.
+April Meeting – Friday, April 21, 2017 – Please note that our April meeting is a week later than usual due to the timing of Good Friday.
+It will be at our normal location – the Administration Building (Building #1), which is part of the Hunterdon County Complex, on Rt.
 12 outside of Flemington.
 The street address for a GPS is 314 State Highway 12, Flemington, NJ 08822 although there is no street number on the building.
 The meeting runs from 10:00 AM - 2:00 PM.
 Guests are always welcome

 HCRAG Library – Kathy brings a selection of books to each meeting.
 A listing of the resources available to members from the Guild’s library can be found on our website (www.hcrag.com).
 If there is a specific item you want from our library, contact Kathy by 12:00 noon on the day before our meeting and she will bring it to the meeting.
 Kathy can be reached at 908-755-1670 or firstname.lastname@example.org

 Members who borrow books are reminded that they need to be returned in a timely manner, so that the books will be available for other members.